pedmiston/pedmiston.github.io/talks/evolang/presentation.md

     - _the metamodal brain_

 <aside class="notes">
-    Now it's important to note that we don't have to posit any universals about auditory waveforms to explain the difference between words and sounds.
-Verbal words and nonverbal sounds are learned very differently.
+    One way to distinguish these types of cues is to look at the differences in the acoustic forms.
+Sounds aren't discrete events and they can't be produced by humans.
+However it's important to note that we don't have to posit any universals about auditory waveforms to explain the difference between words and sounds.
+The meaning of words and sounds are both learned but in different ways.
 Learning to associate a particular word form with, for example, all of the dogs in front of us and dogs back at home and dogs on TV is a fundamental part of learning a language.
 Environmental sounds, on the other hand, are causal auditory events.
 We learn what these sounds mean in the context of the relationship that it has with its source.
 </aside>

 # Shape from sound